sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

     >**Why do I see the CAP service?**
     >
-    >You might be wondering why we see the CAP service here, when we only added the SAP S/4HANA service in the Control Tower.
+    >You might be wondering why you see the CAP service here, when you only added the SAP S/4HANA service in the Control Tower.
     >
-    >In the Control Tower, we added the destinations that could be used during runtime – and the `sap.processautomation.enabled` additional property in the destination enables the administrator to select it for runtime.
+    >In the Control Tower, you added the destinations that could be used during runtime – and the `sap.processautomation.enabled` additional property in the destination enables the administrator to select it for runtime.

     >But destinations have a second property that indicates whether they should be shown in the actions setup screens, `sap.applicationdevelopment.actions.enabled`.
 When you set up your destinations, you added this to both the CAP and SAP S/4HANA destinations.